-Have you seen any of those TV shows about 800 or 900 pound men and women who literally live out of their beds, while a family member (usually a spouse) continues to bring them enormous quantities of food?
+Have you seen any of those TV shows about 700, 800, even 900 pound men and women who literally live out of their beds, while a family member (usually a spouse) continues to bring them enormous quantities of food?

-Usually, the “caretaker” enabler is a spouse, but sometimes it’s a significant other, or family members such as older children.
+Usually, the “caretaker” enabler is a spouse, but sometimes it’s a significant other, or family members such as older children or even a niece.

 In the case of 800 pound Billy Robbins, the enabler was his mother!